sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. Replace the **ApplicationId** (**ClientId**) and **ClientSecret** with the values from Task 2.

+   - Note: Here the ClientSeceret is the keyvault client secret ID in certifications of Azure AD application.

     ![The pane is displaying the Application Registration information.
 ApplicationId is circled.](media/2019-12-19-13-03-01.png "Applicaiton Registration")

 7. Replace the **SecretUri** with the Azure Key Vault secret key Uri from Task 1.